 Working with Children and Adolescents with Intellectual Disabilities: Positive Behaviour Support

-Normal Fee: $580.
+Normal Fee: S$580 (Singapore Residents).
 Funding details available at the Funding page.

 Challenging behaviour can arise for different reasons, often personal to the child or youth with intellectual disability such as hurting himself or hurting others.
 It makes life more difficult for the person himself and those around him.
 It is hence critical that social care professionals have the right skills and knowledge to support such people.